Furrrlo/dataflow-platform/README.md

 The coordinator accepts dataflow programs specified as above, where input data can be read line by line from a text file, or already stored in tuple form on the DFS.
-Each operator is executed in parallel over multiplepartitions of the input data, where the number of partitions is specified either:
+Each operator is executed in parallel over multiple partitions of the input data, where the number of partitions is specified either:

 - as part of the dataflow program if the input is not already partitioned (such as in a text file)
-- as an already existing number of partitions on the DFS The coordinator assigns individual tasks to workers and guides the computation, using a scheduled batching approach.
+- as an already existing number of partitions on the DFS

+The coordinator assigns individual tasks to workers and guides the computation, using a scheduled batching approach.

 ![Basic functioning](images/DATAFLOW-PLATFORM-base.gif)